carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 5. Make a pass over all the fields to resolve any inter-field references.

-6. Add the record to the master record list.
+6. Add the record to the final record list.

 Because references between fields are resolved (step 5) after ``let`` bindings are applied (step 3), the ``let`` statement has unusual power.
 For example: